0xADE1A1DE/AssemblyLine/src/README.md

   // asm_instr enumerator for uniquely identifying a instruction int name;

-  /* contains the valid operand formats for an instruction that maps
+  /* contains the valid operand formats for an instruction that maps to the same operand
-   * to the same operand enccoding (at most 2 for a single operand encoding)
+   * enccoding (at most 2 for a single operand encoding)
    * ex: rr (instruction reg,reg) && rm (instruction reg, [mem]) both maps to RM
-   * when both operand formats are set to NA ex: {NA,NA}, this denotes
+   *     when both operand formats are set to NA.
-   * that the instruction cannot be accessed during the parsing phase rather
+   * ex: {NA,NA}, this denotes that the instruction cannot be accessed during the
-   * it could only be accessed during encoding by incrementing the INSTR_TABLE[key]
+   *     parsing phase rather it could only be accessed during encoding by incrementing
-   * index using key++, therefore ordering is important for this type of entry */ int opd_format[VALID_OPERAND_FORMATS];
+   *     the INSTR_TABLE[key] index using key++, therefore ordering is important for
+   *     this type of entry.
+   */
+  int opd_format[VALID_OPERAND_FORMATS];